 7.15 The Island's resistance and resilience to flooding is an on-going process.
-It is almost impossible to prevent flooding that results from major storms, such as that experienced in January 2014 when 15ft waves over-whelmed Chiswell, or to stop Beach Road from being near-impassable at times of very high tides.
-However, work to increase our resilience or to slow down the rate of coastal erosion resulting from these severe natural events will be welcomed where it is necessary.
+It is almost impossible to prevent flooding that results from major storms, such as that experienced in January 2014 when 15ft waves over-whelmed Chiswell, or to stop Beach Road from being near-impassable at times of

-- 7.16 The Shoreline Management Plan23 for Portland puts the issue into perspective.
-It recognises that there was limited action that could or should be taken to manage coastal erosion and find "the right balance between the needs of local communities, the economy and the environment, to secure a sustainable and affordable approach to the threat while protecting natural interests." - 7.17 For Portland the various scenarios tested over the period of 100 years propose the following action: - Small Mouth to Osprey Quay hold the line - Osprey Quay to Grove Point hold the line - Grove Point to Portland Bill no active intervention - Portland Bill to West Weares no active intervention - West Weares to Checkpoint Roundabout hold the line - Hamm Roundabout to Fleet no active intervention24 - 7.18 Natural England's National Character Area profile25 for Portland also supports this approach i.e. by "allowing natural coastal processes to operate unimpeded and realising opportunities to extend or create new coastal habitats and maintain geomorphology, geological exposures and access to fossils; and promoting the benefits of natural coastal erosion as a cost-effective form of coastal defence while protecting from severe flooding both the village of Chiswell on the north of Portland and the road that connects the island to the mainland.
+- very high tides.
+However, work to increase our resilience or to slow down the rate of coastal erosion resulting from these severe natural events will be welcomed where it is necessary. - 7.16 The Shoreline Management Plan22 for Portland puts the issue into perspective.
+It recognises that there was limited action that could or should be taken to manage coastal erosion and find "the right balance between the needs of local communities, the economy and the environment, to secure a sustainable and affordable approach to the threat while protecting natural interests." - 7.17 For Portland the various scenarios tested over the period of 100 years propose the following action: - Small Mouth to Osprey Quay hold the line - Osprey Quay to Kings Pier hold the line - Kings Pier to Portland Bill no active intervention - Portland Bill to West Weares no active intervention - Chiswell and Chesil Beach (Hamm Roundabout) hold the line - Chesil Beach (Hamm Roundabout) to Wyke Narrows(Car Park Area) managed realignment23 - Chesil Beach and the Fleet no active intervention - 7.18 Natural England's National Character Area profile24 for Portland also supports this approach i.e. by "allowing natural coastal processes to operate unimpeded and realising opportunities to extend or create new coastal habitats and maintain geomorphology, geological exposures and access to fossils; and promoting the benefits of natural coastal erosion as a cost-effective form of coastal defence while protecting from severe flooding both the village of Chiswell on the north of Portland and the road that connects the island to the mainland.
 While defences should be minimised, and be as natural as possible, they are vital in order to preserve other island characteristics." - 7.19 The most vulnerable settlement area is Chiswell.
 Defences at Chiswell could be outflanked as the beach to the north rolls back naturally over time.
 The amount of roll back and outflanking risk is dependent upon the size of wave events, though a large event in the long term is likely to occur.
 Due to the 'assets' in this area, it is unlikely that defence would cease to be provided, so continued defence in some form, but to a greater level, is likely to be required. - 7.20 The NPPF (para.
 149) requires plans to "take a proactive approach to mitigating and adapting to climate change, taking into account the long-term implications for flood risk, coastal change, water supply, biodiversity and landscapes, and the risk of overheating from rising temperatures.
 Policies should support appropriate measures to ensure the future resilience of communities and infrastructure to climate change impacts, such as providing space for physical protection measures, or making provision for the possible future relocation of vulnerable development and infrastructure".
-Portland Town Council will work closely with the responsible authorities26 to ensure that the strategic flood risk management strategies are kept up-to-date and the flood defence strategy remains appropriate and effective.
-In particular, the economic significance of Portland Beach Road, and utilities contained therein, may require an earlier review of this area. - 7.21 Policy Port/EN1 is generally supportive of development that is necessary to ensure that local property and businesses are protected, and people are kept safe.
-The policy supports flood defence works specifically designed to protect local property and businesses. - 7.22 Where the threat of flood emanates from within an area where the approach in the Shoreline Management Plan is one of 'no active intervention', any development proposal specifically designed to protect valuable assets or infrastructure would need to be assessed in accordance with
+Portland Town Council will work closely with the responsible authorities25 to ensure that the strategic flood risk management strategies are kept up-to-date and the flood defence strategy remains appropriate and effective.
+In particular, the economic significance of Portland Beach Road, and utilities contained therein, may require an earlier review of this area.